 Norwegian Wasps are mainly active daily and feed on nectar and pollen.
 They are beneficial to the environment as they help control insect pest populations.

 The Norwegian wasp is a small species of wasp found in grassy areas.
-They are identified by their black and yellow stripes and are known to be aggressive.
+It is identified by its black and yellow stripes and is known to be aggressive.

 Unlike the common wasp, the Norwegian wasp is solitary and does not form colonies.

 The Norwegian wasp’s life cycle begins with the female laying eggs in spring.
-The eggs hatch into larvae and are fed by the female until they reach adulthood.
+The eggs hatch into larvae, which the female feeds until they reach adulthood.

 The adult wasps then emerge and start to build their nests.
 The nests are usually made from mud and can be found attached to grass and other structures.

 The Norwegian wasp is usually active from late spring to early autumn.
-During this time, they will feed on nectar and other food sources.
+During this time, it feeds on nectar and other food sources.

 The colonies will die off in late summer, leaving only females to survive the winter.